lyleresnick/lyleresnick.github.io/_drafts/Routing in VIPER Architure.md

 ### Passing Data Originating in a Younger Sibling's UseCase

-It is often the case that data is changed in a younger sibling 's UseCase and the older sibling's Presenter must acquire the data to update it's ViewController's display.
+Often, data is changed in a younger sibling's UseCase and the older sibling's Presenter must acquire the data to update it's ViewController's display.
 Before the younger sibling is dismissed, the data can be sent back to the Presenter via a closure.

 In the following example, the Presenter calls its Router to display an item.
 It passes the item id and a closure.
 A nice result of this implementation is that the index is captured by the closure, so there is no need to store it in a property: